Hydrogen-bonding

 A Hydrogen Bond

-A hydrogen bond is an electromagnetic attraction produced in between a partially positively charged hydrogen atom attached to a highly electronegative atom and another nearby electronegative atom.
+A hydrogen bond is an electromagnetic attraction produced between a partially positively charged hydrogen atom attached to a highly electronegative atom and another nearby electronegative atom.

 A hydrogen bond is a kind of dipole-dipole interaction; it is not a true chemical bond.
-These attractions can occur between molecules (intermolecularly) or within various parts of a single molecule (intramolecularly).

 Formation of Hydrogen Bond